 At P99.41, change as follows:

-If the Max Channel Time field of the FILS Request Parameters element is present in the Probe Request frame, the responding FILS STA should discard the Probe Response frame that has not been transmitted as a response to the Probe Request frame when the elapsed time measured from the end of the reception of the Probe Request frame by the MAC entity of the responding STA exceeds the time indicated by value of the Max Channel Time field of the FILS Request Parameters element of the Probe Request frame.
-If the Max Channel Time field is not present in the Probe Request frame, transmission time of the Probe Response frame to the Probe Request frame by the responding STA is only limited by the retransmission procedure in 10.22.2.10 (Retransmit Procedures).
+If the FILS Request Parameters element is present in the Probe Request frame, the responding FILS STA should discard any Probe Response frame that has not been transmitted as a response to the Probe Request frame when the elapsed time measured from the end of the reception of the Probe Request frame by the MAC entity of the responding STA exceeds the time indicated by value of the Max Channel Time field of the FILS Request Parameters element of the Probe Request frame.
+If the FILS Request Parameters element is not present in the Probe Request frame, transmission time of the Probe Response frame to the Probe Request frame by the responding STA is only limited by the retransmission procedure in 10.22.2.10 (Retransmit Procedures).

 In 9.4.2.177, change Figures 9-586d and 9-586e, and associated text as follows: